Duwesh/Purplle.com_web_clone/README.md

 3. Advanced JavaScript

 # Features
-1. You will be create your account using login and signup option.
+1. You will be able to create your account using login and signup option.

-2. You can choose a product you want to buy in add to cart section.
+2. You can choose a product which you want to buy and add to cart section.

 3. One can Sort and Filter the product according to the prices and categories of different products.

-4. User can also select and remove items from cart and make payment through card.
+4. User can also select and remove items from cart section and make payment through card.

-5. The data is stored in the localStorage of the User.
+5. All the data is stored in the localStorage of the User.

 ## Instructions to Run the Code